-BHA will perform a criminal background check for every adult household member.
+BHA will perform a criminal background check for every adult household member, 18 years or older at the effective date of admission.
+BHA may perform a subsequent criminal background check at annual or interim recertifications.

 PHAs are required to perform criminal background checks necessary to determine whether any household member is subject to a lifetime registration requirement under a state sex offender program in the state where the housing is located, as well as in any other state where a household member is known to have resided [24 CFR 982.553(a)(2)(i)].
+In addition, PHAs must terminate an erroneously admitted lifetime sex offender.